ChristopherCarignan/spotify-featuRed-playlist/README.md

 # Generating a recommended playlist
 The hard part is done!
 Now that you have analyze your initial playlist, you can generate <em>new</em> playlists full of songs that have <em>similar acoustic features</em> associated with those hidden, underlying patterns in your listening habits.
 The cool thing is that you can do this for any music genre you want!
 Make a country music list based on your hip-hop listening habits, or a punk list based on your classical music habits!
 You can also control how many songs are in the playlist.
+A full list of the available genre names is given in the "genres.R" file.

 Here's an example for a folk playlist of 50 songs, which match the acoustic features of the Led Zeppelin example playlist we're using here: